Inventory plugins allow users to point at data sources to compile the inventory of hosts that Ansible uses to target tasks, either using the

 [inventory] enable_plugins = host_list, script, auto, yaml, ini, toml

-enable_plugins list.
-After enabling the plugin and providing any required options you can view the populated inventory with
+After providing any required options, you can view the populated inventory with

 ansible-inventory -i demo.aws_ec2.yml --graph: